··6 min read

 What to look for:

-• Can it identify patterns across multiple conversations?
+• It identifies patterns across multiple conversations

 Red flags:

-• You have to re-explain your situation every time
+• You re-explain your situation every time

 • It never connects themes between sessions